Overview of Europe's Spaceport

 Vega Launch Zone (ZLV)

-The former Ariane-1 launch site will be adapted for the arrival of Vega, ESA’s new small launcher.
-This is a solution that saves money and also leaves room for operational flexibility.
+The former Ariane-1 launch site was adapted for ESA’s small launcher, Vega.
+This saved money and improved operational flexibility.

 The LH2 and the LOX plants produce and store the liquid hydrogen and liquid oxygen needed to fuel the launcher’s engines.